htoskov/Solar-Price-Checker/README.md

-# PLEASE DO NOT SHARE THIS CODE WITH ANYONE, AS THIS IS A PERSONAL PROJECT AND MAY BE COMMERCIALISED FOR A FUTURE USE

 Automated bot for scraping and analyzing the electricity prices and can be linked to solar plantation to switch it ON or OFF based on current market.
 ` Currently being developed for HUAWEI SUN**** Series inverters